Carnoustie railway station

 Carnoustie railway station is a railway station which serves the town of Carnoustie, Angus, Scotland.
 It is sited 10 mi 33 chain east of the former Dundee East station, on the Dundee to Aberdeen line, between Golf Street and Arbroath.
 There is a crossover at the south end of the station, which can be used to facilitate trains turning back if the line north to Arbroath is blocked.
 ScotRail manage the station and provide almost all services.

-Carnoustie station was refurbished by Galliford Try Rail prior to the 2007 Open Golf Championship which was held at the adjacent golf course.